 To begin with, Discover it® Miles has no annual fee.
 United℠ Explorer Card waives the fee for the first year but then it jumps to $95 annually.

-The rewards programs and sign-up bonuses for the two cards are very different.
+The rewards programs and welcome bonuses for the two cards are very different.
 While United℠ Explorer Card has different tiers, offering either two miles or one mile per dollar spent, Discover it® Miles offers a flat 1.5 miles for every dollar spent on every purchase.

-The United℠ Explorer Card offers a signup bonus of 40,000 miles after you spend $2,000 in the first three months and another 25,000 miles when you spend $10,000 in the first six months.
+The United℠ Explorer Card offers a signup bonus of 40,000 miles after you spend $2,000 in the first three months.
 The Discover card offers something rather unique.
 It will match every mile you accumulate during the first 12 months after you open your account.
-If you accrue 35,000 miles in your first year, you'll effectively earn a total of 70,000 miles thanks to the match on your first-year anniversary.
+If you accrue 20,000 miles in your first year, you'll effectively earn a total of 40,000 miles thanks to the match on your first-year anniversary.

 With Discover it® Miles, miles can be redeemed for travel vouchers, statement credits or even cash.
 There is no limit on how many miles and bonus miles you can earn and no minimum redemption amount.